What Density Foam Roller Is Best for Deep Tissue Massage? | 321 STRONG Answers

 ## Textured High-Density Outperforms Smooth High-Density

 Density alone isn't the complete picture.
-Surface texture changes the pressure profile in a way that matters more than most people expect.
+Surface texture changes the pressure profile in a way that matters more than a lot of people expect.
 A smooth high-density roller distributes pressure uniformly across its entire contact surface, while a textured high-density roller channels that same firmness into ridges and zones, concentrating pressure directly into trigger points and fascial adhesions rather than spreading it across the whole tissue.

 I've seen this difference play out consistently: textured rollers find the knot where smooth rollers roll past it.
 Think of a flat palm versus a knuckle.
 Both firm.
 One zeroes in.